(1+2) > 3: The Presence of the Number Three in Folktales

 Transcending cultural issues, there is an actual number three in all storytelling.
 A story can not be complete without the triune presence of a beginning, middle, and end.

 Glassie, Henry H. Irish Folktales.
 New York: Pantheon Books, 1985.

 Melzer Ingo.
 My Favorite Math Jokes.
 6 November 1997.
 30 June 2007. .

 “Number Symbolism.”
 Encyclopedia Britannica.
 2007.
 Encyclopedia Britannica Online.
 4 July 2007. .

 Schneider, Michael S. A Beginner’s Guide to Constructing the Universe: The Mathematical Archetypes of Nature, Art, and Science.
 New York, NY: HarperCollins, 1994.

 Stewart, Ian.
 “Numbers Symbolism, Part II: Numbers 1-5.”
 10 April 2007.
 Britanica.com.
 4 July 2007.

-K. Sean Buvala is a storyteller, coach and author living in Arizona.
+K. Sean Buvala is a storyteller, coach, and author living in Arizona.
 He’s been in the storytelling arts since 1986.
-Article first published in 2007.
+The article was first published in 2007.